Query Processing on Tensor Computation Runtimes: Evaluation

-\stitle{Hardware and Software Setup.} For all the experiments (except when noted otherwise), we use an Azure NC6 v2 machine with 112 GB of RAM, an Intel Xeon CPU E5-2690 v4 @ 2.6GHz (6 virtual cores), and an NVIDIA P100 GPU (with 16 GB of memory).
-The machine runs Ubuntu 18.04 with PyTorch 1.10, torch-scatter 2.0.9, BlazingSQL 21.8.1, PySpark 3.1.1, OmnisciDB 5.9.0, DuckDB 0.2.4, RAPIDS 21.08, CUDA 10.2, TVM 0.8 and scikit-learn 0.21.3.
+\stitle{Hardware and software setup.} For all the experiments (except when noted otherwise), we use an Azure NC6 v2 machine with 112 GB of RAM, an Intel Xeon CPU E5-2690 v4 @ 2.6GHz (6 virtual cores), and an NVIDIA P100 GPU (with 16 GB of memory).
+The machine runs Ubuntu 18.04 with PyTorch 1.11, torch-scatter 2.0.9, BlazingSQL 21.8.1, PySpark 3.1.1, OmnisciDB 5.9.0, DuckDB 0.4.0, RAPIDS 21.08, CUDA 10.2, TVM 0.8 and scikit-learn 0.21.3.

-\stitle{Experimental Setup.} For all the experiments we use the TPC-H benchmark~\cite{tpc} which is composed of 22 queries.
-For each query, we use the parameters as proposed in the query validation sections.
-We generate data at different scale factors (from 1 to 10, where 1 means 1GB of total data) using the dbgen tool.
-In each experiment, we load the generated data from disk into Pandas dataframes.
-Subsequently, we register/convert each dataframe into each system's internal format (e.g., Spark dataframes for Apache Spark~\footnote{For Apache Spark, we additionally load the working datasets in memory using \texttt{cache}.}, PyTorch tensors for \system, CUDA dataframes for BlazingSQL and etc.) and move the data to the GPU when applicable.
+\stitle{Experimental setup.} We use the TPC-H benchmark~\cite{tpc} which consists of 22 queries.
+We use the parameters specified in the query validation sections in \cite{tpc}.
+We generate data at different scale factors (from 1 to 10 where 1 means 1 GB of data in total\footnote{\revision{Note that some queries can run on scale factors larger than 10 in GPUs, thanks to TQP’s ability to push projections into data conversion.
+We are working on supporting out-of-memory computation by leveraging PyTorch’s DataLoader~\cite{dataloader}.}}) using the dbgen tool.
+We load the generated data from disk into Pandas dataframes.
+All dataframes use the data types as specified in the benchmark, except for decimals: we use doubles for all systems since \system does not support decimals yet.
+Subsequently, we register/convert each dataframe into each system's internal format, e.g., Spark dataframes for Spark\footnote{For Spark, we additionally load the working datasets in memory using \texttt{cache}.}, PyTorch tensors for \system, CUDA dataframes for BlazingSQL, etc., and move the data to the GPU, when applicable.
 We measure the total query execution time, including the time for generating the output.
-For each experiment, we do 10 total runs where the first 5 are used for warm-up.
-All reported numbers are median values of the last 5 runs.
+For each experiment, we do 10 runs where the first 5 are for warm-up.
+The reported numbers are median values of the last 5 runs.